-Ben has served his entire law career at Saunders & Co, joining the firm in 1980 and becoming a partner in 1985.
-During this time he has enjoyed being part of the firm’s steady, organic growth and working with a great team of people.
+I have served all of my law career at Saunders & Co, joining the firm in 1980 and becoming a partner in 1985.
+During this time I have enjoyed being part of the firm’s steady growth and working with a great team of people.

-Law is somewhat of a family tradition, with Ben’s father serving as a Christchurch lawyer, and later District Court Judge.
-Before Ben decided to study and practise law, he had a brief career as a mathematics teacher in Auckland.
+Law is somewhat of a family tradition, my father served as a Christchurch lawyer and later as a District Court Judge.
+Before I decided to study and practise law, I had a brief career as a mathematics teacher in Auckland.

-Ben enjoys the general nature of his work which is mainly with private clients dealing with property transactions, family trusts, general administration, wills and estates, along with providing legal advice.
-He likes to meet clients in person at the start of the process in order to develop a good understanding of their needs, and takes a lot of satisfaction in achieving their desired results.
+I enjoy the general nature of my work which is mainly with private clients dealing with property transactions, family trusts, general administration, wills and estates, along with providing legal advice.
+I like to meet clients in person at the start of the process in order to develop a good understanding of their needs and take great satisfaction in achieving their desired results.

-Outside work, he enjoys giving back to numerous community and charitable organisations and clubs in both a professional and voluntary capacity.
-He is a trustee of the New Zealand Mathematics Enrichment Trust, is on the board of the Christchurch Golf Club, is treasurer of Burnside Park Tennis Club and is a life member of Crockford’s Bridge Club of which he is a former president and treasurer.
+Outside work, I enjoy giving back to numerous community and charitable organisations and clubs in both a professional and voluntary capacity.
+I am a trustee of the New Zealand Mathematics Enrichment Trust, on the board of the Christchurch Golf Club, a treasurer of Burnside Park Tennis Club and a life member of Crockford’s Bridge Club of which I am a former president and treasurer.